84 Need-Based Scholarships for College (2026 - 2027)

 What Are Some Federal Grants Based on Need?

-• Pell Grant: The largest federal grant program, providing aid to low-income undergraduate students.
+• Pell Grant: The largest federal need-based program, offering thousands of dollars annually to low-income undergraduate students.
+Award amounts are based on family income, household size, and enrollment status.

-• Federal Supplemental Educational Opportunity Grant (FSEOG): Available to students with exceptional financial need, distributed by participating colleges.
+• Federal Supplemental Educational Opportunity Grant (FSEOG): Available to students with exceptional financial need.
+Funds are limited and awarded by individual colleges, with priority given to Pell Grant recipients.

-• Iraq and Afghanistan Service Grant: Awarded to students whose parent or guardian died as a result of U.S. military service after 9/11.
+• Iraq and Afghanistan Service Grant: Provides financial support to students whose parent or guardian died as a result of military service after 9/11.
+Students must not be Pell-eligible due to EFC requirements but must meet all other Pell criteria.

 Do Need-Based Scholarships Need to Be Paid Back?